cichockimc/fuel-cost/README.md

 - I'd call it early beta version.

 ## where the solution is hosted
-It is hosted in Google Cloud.
-It is accessible from the Internet at `fuel-cost.cichocki.co.uk`
+This service is hosted in Google Cloud and is accessible from the Internet at `fuel-cost.cichocki.co.uk`
 Endpoint: `/journey`.

 Sample request: